-1 public hearing, interim consumer protection standards for electric 2 power suppliers or gas suppliers, within 90 days of February 9, 1999, 3 including, but not limited to, standards for collections, credit, 4 contracts, and authorized changes of an energy customer's electric 5 power supplier or gas supplier, for the prohibition of discriminatory 6 marketing, for advertising and for disclosure.
-The standards shall be 7 effective as regulations immediately upon filing with the Office of 8 Administrative Law and shall be effective for a period not to exceed 9 18 months, and may, thereafter, be amended, adopted, or readopted by 10 the board in accordance with the provisions of the "Administrative 11 Procedure Act," P.L.1968, c.410 (C.52:14B-1 et seq.).
+1 Affairs in the Department of Law and Public Safety, shall initiate a 2 proceeding and shall adopt, after notice, provision of the 3 opportunity for comment, and public hearing, interim consumer 4 protection standards for electric power suppliers or gas suppliers, 5 within 90 days of February 9, 1999, including, but not limited to, 6 standards for collections, credit, contracts, and authorized changes 7 of an energy customer's electric power supplier or gas supplier, for 8 the prohibition of discriminatory marketing, for advertising and for 9 disclosure.
+The standards shall be effective as regulations 10 immediately upon filing with the Office of Administrative Law and 11 shall be effective for a period not to exceed 18 months, and may, 12 thereafter, be amended, adopted, or readopted by the board in accordance with the provisions of the "Administrative Procedure 13 14 Act," P.L.1968, c.410 (C.52:14B-1 et seq.).